 Minor

-The Energy Studies Minor (ESM) is open to undergraduate students in all majors and colleges at the University of Notre Dame.
+The Energy Studies Minor (ESM) is open to undergraduate students in all majors at the University of Notre Dame.
 This minor prepares students to become successful leaders who understand the complexities of the world's energy challenges.
 Students draw from technical and non-technical coursework to better understand pathways to move our country and the world toward a more sustainable energy future.

-Guidelines for Fall 2023
+Guidelines for Spring 2024

 All ESM graduates will complete 16 credits of coursework that include a foundation in the technical aspects of energy in addition to financial, economic, and/or policy considerations.
 There are several pathways based on students' majors, interests, and professional goals.